onedata/onedata/README.md

 ## Building

-The best way to use Onedata is to use our Docker images available at [Docker Hub](https://hub.docker.com/u/onedata/) or the binary packages available [here]().
-CUurrently the binary packages are only available for **Oneclient** component.
+The best way to use Onedata is to use our Docker images available at [Docker Hub](https://hub.docker.com/u/onedata/) or the binary packages available [here](https://get.onedata.org/).
+Currently the binary packages are only available for **Oneclient** component.

 This repository can be also used to build entire Onedata system by invoking: